wim66/World-Clock-Conky/README.md

 # World Clock Conky

 **World Clock Conky** is a visually appealing and highly customizable Conky widget that displays world clocks using Cairo graphics.
-This widget includes features such as drawing time zones, city flags[...]
+This widget includes features such as drawing time zones and city flags

 ## Features